Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 That said, Ferro still owned 25.6 percent of Tribune Publishing as of Sept.
 30, meaning he continues to hold the largest stake in the publicly traded company.
 Justin Dearborn, a longtime business associate of Ferro, now leads the company as chairman and CEO.

 The financial prospects for Tribune Publishing were tough well before Ferro came on the scene.
-Earlier owners of the predecessor Tribune Company sought to sustain profits through a series of cuts.
+Earlier owners of the predecessor Tribune Co. sought to sustain profits through a series of cuts.
 Tribune entered bankruptcy after being loaded up with billions in debt by real estate magnate Sam Zell.
-The newspaper and digital arm of the old Chicago-based Tribune Co., was spun off in August 2014 to become Tribune Publishing — with real estate assets stripped out.
+The newspaper and digital arm of the old Chicago-based Tribune Co. was spun off in August 2014 to become Tribune Publishing — with real estate assets stripped out.

-"Before I got to Tribune company, there was a lot of things going wrong," Ferro told CNBC in a June 2016 interview.
+"Before I got to Tribune Co., there was a lot of things going wrong," Ferro told CNBC in a June 2016 interview.
 "This company was built to fail."

 Ferro had roots in Chicago, control of the tabloid Chicago Sun-Times, and money to spend.
 In 2008, he had invested $20 million for a controlling stake in the failing health technology company Merge Healthcare and revived its fortunes.
 IBM bought the company in 2015 for $1 billion in equity and debt assumption, and Ferro personally made a nearly tenfold return on his investment.